 There are at least 5 keys for ministry with children and families

 These all help to build on the underlying principle that the role of each of us as individuals and the role of the church/faith community as we live life together is to make life-long disciples … followers of The Lord, Jesus Christ of Nazareth.

-- The nurturing, loving environment of the home and the missional, discipling nature of the faith community will need to partner together as they both highly value the following 5 keys for ministry:
+- The nurturing, loving environment of the home and the missional, discipling nature of the faith community with its peer related programs and its all-in celebrations all need to partner together as they both highly value the following 5 keys for ministry:

 - connections with children